derde/kjvtex/README.md

     no-italics
     column-separation=3mm (no line)

-FEATURES:
-    Print table of contents block down outer margin to identify quire errors.
-This is a nondescript little black block ... a shade of grey might be better ...

-ERRATA:
+## ERRATA:
-    DONE: Handling of Psalm 119 ALEPH to TETH to JOD - replace with hebrew letters?
+ * DONE: Handling of Psalm 119 ALEPH to TETH to JOD - replace with hebrew letters?
 Give own line, italics?
-    Handling if 2nd verse indent for PSALMS (not done: just cancelled indent)
+ * Handling if 2nd verse indent for PSALMS (not done: just cancelled indent) (DONE)

-Checklist after layout adjustment:
+## Checklist after layout adjustment:
-    Psalm 119: check that paragraph breaks and Hebrew names appear Psalm 121: check psalm title and first verse are distinct (check italics, indent/ line break) Table of contents: check that it appears (run xelatex twice) Check that "Song of Solomon" and "2 Thessalonians" don't look ugly (e.g. wrapped badly)
+*    Psalm 119: check that paragraph breaks and Hebrew names appear
+*    Psalm 121: check psalm title and first verse are distinct (check italics, indent/ line break)
+*    Table of contents: check that it appears (run xelatex twice)
+*        Check that "Song of Solomon" and "2 Thessalonians" don't look ugly (e.g. wrapped badly)
-    Layout:
+### Layout:
-        Verse numbering: check for collision with descender (e.g. g and j), or below top of ascender Check for "overfull vbox" in xelatex log file for the job, and inspect each page and neighbouring pages for every report
+* Verse numbering: check for collision with descender (e.g. g and j), or below top of ascender
+* Check for "overfull vbox" in xelatex log file for the job, and inspect each page and neighbouring pages for every report
-    Fonts:
+### Fonts:
-        Check font kerning: "Avith" in 1 Chronicles 1:46 - A and V should kern.
+*        Check font kerning: "Avith" in 1 Chronicles 1:46 - A and V should kern.
 Charis SIL does not include kerning, unless you edit it!
-        Check that bold fonts do appear (verse numbers, headings) Check that italic fonts do appear (italicised words)
+*        Check that bold fonts do appear (verse numbers, headings)
+*        Check that italic fonts do appear (italicised words)
-    Appearance:
+### Appearance:
-        Check register-true (text on front and back of page should be on the same line)
+* Check register-true (text on front and back of page should be on the same line)
+### Layout:
+* After psalm title indentation
+* Verse 2 of psalms indentation

-Afrikaans checklist:
+### Afrikaans-specific checklist:
-    Font overruns on accented letters, especially capitals in 1 Chronicles Font kerning, for words like "Kyk"
+* Font overruns on accented letters, especially capitals in 1 Chronicles.
+Add 0.5pt to 1pt to line spacing to resolve.
+* Font kerning, for words like "Kyk"
-    Handling of CAPITAL leading verse
+* Handling of CAPITAL leading verse
-    Psalm titles in italics
+* Psalm titles in italics
-    Alef.
+* Alef.
 Bet. rewritten (or handled) in Lamentations, Proverbs and Psalms

-Layout:
-    After psalm title indentation
-    Verse 2 of psalms indentation